mlswg/mls-architecture/draft-ietf-mls-architecture.md

     forward in response to a single message before rejecting it.
   - Whether to buffer messages that aren't able to be understood yet due to other messages not arriving first, and if so, how many and for how long.
-For example, Commoit messages that arrive before a proposal they reference, or application messages that arrive before the Commit starting an epoch.
+For example, Commit messages that arrive before a proposal they reference, or application messages that arrive before the Commit starting an epoch.

 MLS provides the following locations where an application may store arbitrary